 Cases in which the Supreme Court has protected anonymous speech

 In Watkins v.
 United States (1957), NAACP v.
 Alabama (1958), Bates v.
 Little Rock (1960), and Gibson v.
-Florida Legislative Investigation Committee (1963), the Court protected the anonymity of members of controversial groups to ensure their First Amendment right of association.
+Florida Legislative Investigation Committee (1963), the court protected the anonymity of members of controversial groups to ensure their First Amendment right of association.

 In Talley v.
 California (1960), McIntyre v.
 Ohio Elections Commission (1995), Buckley v.
 American Constitutional Law Foundation (1999), and Watchtower Bible and Tract Society of New York v.
-Village of Stratton (2002), the Court protected the anonymity of individuals engaged in personal political activity, such as passing out leaflets or gathering petitions.
+Village of Stratton (2002), the court protected the anonymity of individuals engaged in personal political activity, such as passing out leaflets or gathering petitions.

 Courts have upheld identity disclosure laws in campaign finance

 In Buckley v.
-Valeo (1976), the Court upheld compelled disclosure of campaign contribution information while keeping open the possibility that certain aggrieved groups might not need to disclose if they could show a record of threats, harassment, or reprisals.
+Valeo (1976), the court upheld compelled disclosure of campaign contribution information while keeping open the possibility that certain aggrieved groups might not need to disclose if they could show a record of threats, harassment or reprisals.

 In Brown v.
 Socialist Workers ’74 Campaign Committee (1982), the Socialist Workers Party showed a sufficient record of harassment to receive a constitutional exemption from Ohio’s disclosure laws and is the only group to date that has done so.

-The tension between the protection of anonymity in some cases and the recognition of a state interest in compelled disclosure in others was left unresolved in the Court’s decision in McConnell v.
+The tension between the protection of anonymity in some cases and the recognition of a state interest in compelled disclosure in others was left unresolved in the court’s decision in McConnell v.
 Federal Election Commission (2003).

 That opinion asserted that McIntyre, which held political disclosure unconstitutional, should be distinguished from McConnell without explaining the basis for the distinction.

-Many individuals using the Internet for political discourse do so under pseudonyms, posting on Web sites confident that their identity will remain secret.
-Those seeking to remain anonymous in e-mail can use re-mailing services, some located offshore, that render their identity impossible to trace.
-If anonymity can be achieved outside the jurisdiction of the United States, then for Internet speakers willing to take additional precautions, it may matter little what federal or state disclosure laws require.
+Many individuals using the internet for political discourse do so under pseudonyms, posting on websites confident that their identity will remain secret.
+Those seeking to remain anonymous in email can use services, some located offshore, that render their identity impossible to trace.
+If anonymity can be achieved outside the jurisdiction of the United States, then for internet speakers willing to take additional precautions, it may matter little what federal or state disclosure laws require.
 It also means that such activity is outside the reach of other laws, such as those that punish libel and defamation, and those protecting intellectual property.